wazuh/wazuh-indexer/integrations/amazon-security-lake/README.md

 ### Create an S3 bucket to store events

-Follow the [official documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) to create an S3 bucket withing your organization.
+Follow the [official documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) to create an S3 bucket within your organization.
 Use a descriptive name, for example: `wazuh-aws-security-lake-raw`.

 ### Create an AWS Lambda function